StegSchreck/AngularCV/DEPLOYMENT.md

   <img src="https://github.com/StegSchreck/AngularCV/blob/master/src/assets/img/AngularCV_AWS_CloudFront.png" width="435px">
 </p>

-You can configure a AWS CloudFront distribution in order to offer your AngularJS website with HTTPS.
+You can configure a AWS CloudFront distribution in order to offer your Angular website with HTTPS.
 During this, we will [create a free SSL certificate in AWS](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request.html).
 The latter will only work, if you have access to the mails sent to one of the addresses used by AWS.
 Remember, that this is just a basic guide.